-Night work is only permitted in certain sectors of the economy or in specific situations.
 Collective agreements can lay down further restrictions or provide for a wider range of circumstances in which night work is permitted.
 Young people (under 18 years of age) are generally not permitted to work at night.

-Assessing risks associated with night work must be identified as part of risk assessment
+The risks associated with night work must be identified as part of risk assessment

-Occupational health care professionals can be consulted, if necessary.
 The risks associated with night work are also assessed and analysed in connection with the occupational health care provider’s workplace survey.

 Ways to reduce the harmful effects of night work